gameboyVito/react-native-ultimate-listview/README.md

 ### *What's new in the 2.0 ?* *(Breaking Changes)*

-- Added an advanced version of RefreshView and kept the RefreshControl as a basic version
+- Added a [Wiki](https://github.com/gameboyVito/react-native-ultimate-listview/wiki) to provide you a better experience

 - Updated the [RefreshView API](https://github.com/gameboyVito/react-native-ultimate-listview/wiki/RefreshView-API)

+- Added an advanced version of **RefreshView** and kept the **RefreshControl** as a basic version

 - You can switch there two modes by passing props `refreshableMode:'basic' or 'advanced'`

 - `this.onFetch(page=1, startFetch, abortFetch)`,  now it takes three diffrent callback

-- Added a [Wiki](https://github.com/gameboyVito/react-native-ultimate-listview/wiki) to provide you a better experience

   ​